TachLaif/wahl-o-selfie-v1/README.md

 At the end it generates two forms of presenting the data in image form.

-For the first version ("result.jpg") the program generates a diagram to put under the photo.
+For the first version ("result.jpg") the program generates a graph to put under the photo.

 ```python
     partys = [